flexstack-apps/fiber-server/README.md

 1. Clone the repository
 1. Run `mise install` to install the project tool dependencies
 1. Run `mise run setup` to setup the project
+1. Run `mise run` to start the server in development mode

 ### Scripts